What is Foxhole all about?

 What is the developer's vision for Foxhole?

 Keep in mind this document was written almost 4 years ago, and has not been edited since then.
-This has, is, and always will be the vision for Foxhole.
-The GREEN text is Foxhole's vision.
+This has, is, and always will be the core design principles for Foxhole.
+The GREEN text is Foxhole's philosophy.
 The RED text beside it is what we are most willing to trade-off to achieve that goal.

 Does Foxhole have Single Player?